If Only It Were As Simple As A Sign…

-Sure there are plenty of sites that speak highly of FSBO’s and sites that give you step by step how to do it.
+Sure there are plenty of sites that speak highly of For Sale By Owners (FSBO’s) and sites that give you step by step how to do it.
 Even our Realtor-based sites are allowing for FSBO’s to post their houses.
 There is just one problem: most buyers are still using an agent; agents tend to shy away from FSBO’s; and most FSBO’s do not want to deal with agents.
 So your property may still not be getting the visibility that it needs, or deserves.

 Location, Location, Location was always the mantra of Realtors.
 Now, another mantra is being introduced; Marketing, Marketing, Marketing.
 With so many avenues of information, are prospective buyers even finding your home?
 Or is it overshadowed by Real Estate Agents’ advertisements?

 During the COVID fueled fervor it was often as simple as a sign, but that is no longer the case.
 While supply and demand on LBI will always be lopsided in favor of the seller I am not sure when we will ever see the disproportion we saw from mid 2020 through mid 2022.
 It was straight up insanity.

 For Sale By Owner Statistics